realadeel/llm-test-bench/README.md

 ## ✨ Features

-- **Multi-Provider Support**: Compare OpenAI, AWS Bedrock, and Google Gemini
+- **Multi-Provider Support**: Compare OpenAI, AWS Bedrock (multiple models), and Google Gemini
+- **Multiple Bedrock Models**: Support for Claude, DeepSeek, Llama, and other Bedrock models
 - **Flexible Input**: Test with text prompts, images, documents, or any content type
 - **Structured Output Testing**: Compare how well each provider follows your JSON schemas
 - **Multi-Tool Testing**: Let AI choose the best analysis method from multiple options